 Rhetorical analysis strategies

-You must assess how the writer employs literary devices to deliver the argument once you have broken apart the rhetorical scenario.
+You must assess how the writer employs rhetorical tactics to deliver the argument once you have broken apart the rhetorical scenario.
 Considering the following while you examine the text:

 - How effectively can the writer employ the emotional argument to achieve the author’s goal?
 In what ways does the writer elicit in the listener feelings of compassion, compassion, indignation, bravery, pleasure, grief, and so on?
 Furthermore, how can the writer make an emotional connection with the viewing public?
 What pictures, colours, phrases, and noises would the writer employ to elicit these emotions?

-- How well can the writer take advantage of the literary device logos’ attractiveness to achieve their goal?
+- How well can the writer take advantage of the logos’ attractiveness to achieve their goal?
 What sorts of facts and arguments would the writer employ?
 When can the writer organize his or her primary arguments or ideas?
 Similarly, is there any recurrence, empirical reasoning, or analytic reasoning in the author’s work?
 Does the writer mention any precedents?
-Discuss opposing ideas or viewpoints.
+Discuss opposing ideas or viewpoints?

 How to write a rhetorical analysis thesis?